 Comfort of use

 The Kardia Mobile does not require gels, patches, or wires to monitor your heart.
-You need to place your fingers on the sensors to start the analysis.
+Instead, you need to place your fingers on the sensors to start the analysis.
 The Kardia Mobile is not a fitness device but more a clinical one.
 Check our full review of the AliveCor KardiaMobile-6L.

 The Wellue DuoEK can be used either independently or using the provided chest strap that offers maximum comfort when wearing the portable ECG heart tracker while doing your daily activities.
-It’s advisable not to wear the ECG heart rate monitor if you’re engaging in any strenuous activities or walking fast, or making a lot of quick movements as the signal quality may suffer.
+However, it’s advisable not to wear the ECG heart rate monitor if you’re engaging in strenuous activities, walking fast, or making many quick movements as the signal quality may suffer.